gavinlyonsrepo/bashmultitool/README.md

 you can source them individually if you wish, however the prompt file *is* dependent on print.
 There is also  a ninth test section bmtTest used to test library.

-The repo also contains a *test folder* where test files used in development are available, one for each library file.
-There is also a testTest.sh which runs an semi-automated test on entire library and produces a report.
+The repo also contains a *test folder* where a test file used in development are available, one function for each library file.
+The test file "testTest.sh", runs an semi-automated test on entire library and produces a report.
+Pass the test file a number between 1-9 , 1-8 correspond to the sections, 9 will test entire library.

 Example
 ----------------------------